These are the most frequently asked questions that we get:

 12) Should I use a rejuvenator?

 The use of a rejuvenator is up to you.
-In our experience, we have not seen the need for rejuvenator use, but that doesn't mean there can't be situations where it should be used or times when it is required by the government or contracts.
+In our experience, we have not seen the need for rejuvenator, but that doesn't mean there can't be situations where it should be used or times when it is required by the government or contracts.
 This is something that needs to be left up to the operator's discretion.
+It won’t affect the infrared process if you do use it.

 13) Do all Infrared Asphalt Heaters work the same way?

 No, definitely not!
 The big difference is the heat source.
 Our equipment heats with the highest frequency, true infrared rays due to our unique converter design.
 We produce an unmatched average of 1,875ºF temperatures without flames (400ºF+ hotter than our nearest competitor).
-Some other heaters produce infrared rays of lesser frequency which does result in heating, but at lower speed and without being evenly distributed.
-There are also others that rely on blue flame heat which may also result in heating but at drastically slower speeds.
+The higher an object’s temperature, the more infrared radiation it emits.
+A 400ºF difference may not sound like much, but there is a great difference in the amount of infrared rays available to be absorbed by the asphalt which obviously affects the heating times.
+There are also manufacturers that rely on blue flame heat which brings us to the next question:

 14) What is the difference between Infrared and Blue Flame?

-Infrared heats the object while blue flame heats the air.
+Infrared heats the asphalt while blue flame heats the air.
 Think about standing in the sunlight.
 The sun's rays will warm you even on a cold day.
-That is similar to how infrared works.
+That is similar to how infrared works with an asphalt surface.
+The infrared rays are emitted and absorbed by the asphalt directly.
 Now picture being in your house on a cold day.
-Your furnace works to heat the air in your rooms which eventually warms you up.
-That is a good analogy for blue flame heat.
-They both heat the object, but in different ways and thus at much different speeds.
+You turn on your furnace and feel the room begin to heat up, but it takes a bit before you warm up.
+With blue flame heat on asphalt, the chamber is placed tightly over the surface and the air underneath is heated before the asphalt begins to soak in heat from the air, like an oven.
+That is really the best analogy for blue flame heat.
+They both heat the asphalt, but infrared is much more direct and therefore much faster.

 15) What is the difference between a hot box and a reclaimer?